William Henry Rinehart: Biography

-The son of Israel Rinehart (1792–1871) and Mary (Snader) Rinehart (1797–1865), William Henry Rinehart was born near Union Bridge, Maryland, where he attended school until he was nearly eighteen.
+The son of and Mary (Snader) Rinehart (1797–1865), William Henry Rinehart was born in Union Bridge, Maryland.
+His brother was David Rinehart.
+He attended school until he was nearly eighteen.
 He then began to work on his father's farm, but also became the assistant of a stone-cutter in the neighborhood.
 In 1844 he began an apprenticeship in the stone-yard of Baughman and Bevan on the site of what is now the Peabody Institute in Baltimore, and studied sculpture at what is now called the Maryland Institute College of Art.

 In 1855 Rinehart went to Italy to continue his studies.
 While there he executed two bas-reliefs in marble, Morning and Evening.
 On his return, two years later, he opened a studio in Baltimore, where he executed numerous busts, a fountain-figure for the main U.S. Post Office in Washington, DC; and two bronze figures, Backwoodsman and Indian, flanking the clock in the House of Representatives Chamber of the U.S. Capitol.
 In 1858 he settled in Rome where he would live the rest of his life, except for trips back to the United States in 1866 and 1872.
 Rinehart's burial was funded by his friends William Thompson Walters and Benjamin Franklin Newcomer and he was buried at Green Mount Cemetery in Baltimore.